shogun-toolbox/docs/INSTALL.md

 This requires [PLY for Python](https://pypi.python.org/pypi/ply), package `python-ply`, and [ctags](http://ctags.sourceforge.net/), package `ctags`.
 Both source code and potential executables (C++, Java, C-Sharp) are created in `build/examples/meta/` when running
 `make`.

-See [doc/readme/INTERFACES.md](https://github.com/shogun-toolbox/docs/blob/master/INTERFACES.md) to run the generated examples and see [doc/readme/EXAMPLES.md](https://github.com/shogun-toolbox/docs/blob/master/EXAMPLES.md) for more details on their mechanics.
+See [INTERFACES.md](INTERFACES.md) to run the generated examples and see [EXAMPLES.md](EXAMPLES.md) for more details on their mechanics.
+See [DEVELOPING.md](DEVELOPING.md) for how the examples are used as tests.

 ##Problems?
 Got stuck?
 Found a bug?
 Help?  <a name="manual-problems"></a>
-In case header files or libraries are not at standard locations one needs to manually adjust the libray and include paths, `-DCMAKE_INCLUDE_PATH=/my/include/path` and `-DCMAKE_LIBRARY_PATH=/my/library/path`.
-A good reference for that is [CMake_Useful_Variables](http://cmake.org/Wiki/CMake_Useful_Variables).

 In case you have a problem building Shogun, please open an [issue on github](https://github.com/shogun-toolbox/shogun/issues) with your system details, *exact* commands used, and logs posted as a [gist](https://gist.github.com/).